reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

   This kind of problem is called <b>"Interval Partitioning"</b>, and its solution is <b>Greedy Algorithm</b>.

 ### Wrong Approach
-**※ Warning: My approach was not correct.
+**※ Warning: This approach is not correct.
 See below for the correct one. ※**

-Before the real solution, I want to show you my trial and error was not correct and had a counter-example.

-I just applied a FIFO concept.
+Without sorting, just applied a FIFO concept; first booking, first scheduling.

 1. Read the start time & end time of the first booking.
 2. Examine the 1st, 2nd, 3rd, ...
 N-th room schedule.